-Selling, general and administrative expenses were \$5.8 million for the first quarter of fiscal year 2000 compared to \$2.5 million for the first quarter of fiscal year 1999, an increase of 126%.
+Selling, general and administrative expenses were \$7.5 million for the third quarter of fiscal year 2000 compared to \$2.5 million for the third quarter of fiscal year 1999, an increase of 196%.
+For the first nine months of fiscal year 2000 selling, general and administrative expenses were \$21.4 million compared to \$8.2 million during the same period in fiscal year 1999, an increase of 159%.
 Selling, general and administrative expenses consist primarily of sales and marketing expenses associated with Landec's product sales and services, business development expenses, and staff and administrative expenses.
-Selling, general and administrative expenses increased primarily as a result of expenses from Apio of \$2.6 million and increased sales and marketing expenses associated with marketing efforts at Fielder's Choice.
-Specifically, sales and marketing expenses increased to \$2.9 million for the first quarter of fiscal year 2000 from \$1.5 million for the first quarter of fiscal year 1999.
+Selling, general and administrative expenses increased during the three and nine month periods ended July 30, 2000 as compared to the same periods of fiscal year 1999 primarily as a result of expenses from Apio of \$4.2 million and \$10.7 million, respectively, and increased sales and marketing expenses associated with marketing efforts at Intellicoat.
+Specifically, sales and marketing expenses increased to \$3.2 million for the third quarter of fiscal year 2000 from \$1.3 million for the third quarter of fiscal year 1999.
+For the first nine months of fiscal year 2000 sales and marketing expenses increased to \$9.7 million from \$4.5 million during the same period of fiscal year 1999.
 Landec expects that total selling, general and administrative spending for existing and newly acquired products will continue to increase in absolute dollars in future periods, although it may vary as a percentage of total revenues.